d0tTino/docs-/README.md

 ## Running Tests

-Before running the test suite, install the project's Python dependencies:
+Install all Python dependencies **before** running the test suite:

 ```bash
 pip install -r requirements.txt
 ```

-Once dependencies are installed, verify the environment by executing the tests:
+The tests rely on the packages listed in `requirements.txt`, such as `markdown`.
+If you encounter an import error for `markdown`, ensure the dependencies were installed correctly.

 ```bash
 pytest